 However, it’s so different in the internet world.

 If you search on the World Wide Web, you will literally get tons of washi-tape-related pictures.

-There are already hundreds of different designs, colors and styles in mt brand alone.
+They already have hundreds of different designs, colors and styles in mt brand alone.
 Not to mention, they do have limited edition adhesive tapes for different regions and countries.
 Plus, they also offer “seasonal” products such as Summer Collection, Autumn & Winter Collection, Christmas tapes and so on.

 Do remember there are many more washi adhesive tapes out there, with or without brands.
 For instance, some other famous ones are maste washi making tape, Round Top masking tape, Shinzi Katoh masking tape etc. Some companies also come out with their very own deco tapes.

 Besides, you have the option to buy single roll or to collect them all in a series.
-They carry the same theme, for example flowers, and offer in different colors.
+They carry the same theme, say flowers, and offer in different colors.

 So, it’s really a lot to shop and buy.